alexwlchan/alexwlchan.net/src/_drafts/reading-a-chinese-dictionary.md

 3. Look up the characters with that radical and stroke count

 For example, let’s take another look at 花.
+To find it in the dictionary:

-First we see the grass radical (艹).
+1. We see the grass radical (艹).
-Then the remaining strokes are 化, which takes 4 strokes to draw, so we’d find the translation in the 艹 section, in the list of characters with 4 strokes.
+2. The remaining strokes are 化, which takes 4 strokes to draw
+3. We look in the dictionary at the 艹 section, in the list of characters with 4 strokes

 Sometimes the radical isn't obvious, and you need to make a few guesses to get it right – but it usually resolves pretty quickly.
 (You also need to know how to count strokes; sometimes Chinese elides what look like two strokes into one.
-For example, 口 is three strokes, not four, because the top and right lines are drawn together.
+For example, 口 is three strokes, not four, because the top and right lines are drawn as a single stroke.
 Again, this comes with practice.)

 So that's how you look up an unknown character in a Chinese dictionary.